 Statement by Minister Virani on the Chief Commissioner of the Canadian Human Rights Commission

 OTTAWA, ON, Aug.
-7, 2024 /CNW/ - Today, the Honourable Arif Virani, Minister of Justice and Attorney General of Canada, issued the following statement on the independent fact-finding review of the recently appointed Chief Commissioner of the Canadian Human Rights Commission (CHRC):
+12, 2024 /CNW/ - Today, the Honourable Arif Virani, Minister of Justice and Attorney General of Canada, issued the following statement on the Chief Commissioner of the Canadian Human Rights Commission (CHRC):

-"I have received the independent review of issues surrounding the appointment of Birju Dattani as Chief Commissioner of the Canadian Human Rights Commission (CHRC).
-I want to thank the team at Filion Wakely Thorup Angeletti LLP for doing this work on such a tight timeline.
+"I have carefully reviewed the independent fact-finding review conducted by the law firm of Filion Wakely Thorup Angeletti LLP, along with a response submitted to me by Mr. Dattani.
+As I committed to at the outset, I am releasing the full review today to ensure transparency for Canadians.
+The findings speak for themselves.
+I received Mr. Dattani's submissions in response to the report on August 1, 2024.
+I have accepted Mr. Dattani's decision to step down as Chief Commissioner.
+As I have said, maintaining the confidence of all Canadians in the Canadian Human Rights Commission remains my top priority.

-"While I carefully consider this matter, Mr. Dattani has agreed to take leave at this time and will not begin work at the CHRC on August 8, 2024.
-I will have more to say in the coming days.
+"A process to appoint a new Chief Commissioner will commence as soon as possible.
+In the meantime, I am grateful to Interim Chief Commissioner, Charlotte-Anne Malischewski, for her continued service to Canadians."

 Stay Connected